A topic from the subject of Organic Chemistry in Chemistry.

 Procedure:

-1. Add 2 mL of the test solution to a test tube.
+2. Add 2 mL of each test solution (glucose, sucrose, starch and water) to separate test tubes.

-2. Add 2 mL of Benedict's reagent to the test tube.
+3. Add 2 mL of Benedict's reagent to each test tube.

 Significance:

-This experiment demonstrates the presence of carbohydrates in a sample.
+This experiment demonstrates the presence of reducing sugars, a type of carbohydrate.
 Carbohydrates are essential biomolecules that serve as sources of energy and play structural roles in living organisms.
-The Benedict's reagent test is a simple and widely used method for identifying reducing sugars, which are a type of carbohydrate.
+The Benedict's reagent test is a simple and widely used method for identifying reducing sugars.

 Share on: